Alternation of generations: Definition

 Alternation of generations is defined as the alternation of multicellular diploid and haploid forms in the organism's life cycle, regardless of whether these forms are free-living.
 In some species, such as the alga Ulva lactuca, the diploid and haploid forms are indeed both free-living independent organisms, essentially identical in appearance and therefore said to be isomorphic.
-The free-swimming, haploid gametes form a diploid zygote which germinates into a multicellular diploid sporophyte.
+In many algae, the free-swimming, haploid gametes form a diploid zygote which germinates into a multicellular diploid sporophyte.
 The sporophyte produces free-swimming haploid spores by meiosis that germinate into haploid gametophytes.